-Better information for vulnerable people regarding how they may travel between health facilities is a key customer priority to ensure our transport network is inclusive to all.
-This relates to the roll-out of clearer and affordable ticketing as part of the BSIP.
+Better information for vulnerable people regarding how they may travel between health facilities is a key customer information priority to ensure our transport network is inclusive.
+This relates to an effective roll-out of clearer and affordable ticketing as part of the Greater Manchester Bus Service Improvement Plan.